1) While FTX aims to reduce the likelihood of clawbacks, they are still possible.

 #1: Estimated Liquidation Price

 If you go to any market page there will be an informational box on the right hand side.
 You can find an Estimated liquidation price at the bottom; if you don't have any other positions on then your position will start to get liquidated if the future's mark price gets there.

 Look at the informational box on the right hand side.
 You can also find your current amount of leverage used there, and your current Margin Fraction, which is just 1/leverage.
 Your account will begin to get liquidated if your Margin Fraction drops below the account Maintenance Margin requirement, also displayed in the box.
 Maintenance Margin Fraction starts at 3% and increases with position size, so you will begin to get liquidated if your account gets to ~33x leverage (or less depending on position size).

 In the example above the user has a margin fraction of 8%:

 Position size = 1 BTC * 10,406.25 $/BTC = $10,406

 They will get liquidated if their margin drops down to the maintenance margin requirement of 4%.
 That means they'll get liquidated if markets move 8% - 4% = 4% down.

-Note that we try to liquidate accounts slowly, and we will stop if your account's margin fraction gets above maintenance, so we might only have to liquidate part of your position.
+Note that we try to liquidate accounts slowly, and we will stop if your account's Margin Fraction gets above maintenance, so we might only have to liquidate part of your position.
 For more information see here.
 For more information on collateral, please refer to our collateral management article.